adrianp/covid19romania/README.md

 * [quarantined_ro.json](https://github.com/adrianp/covid19romania/blob/master/quarantined_ro.json): Number of quarantined persons in Romania due to SARS-COV-19 infection suspicion (daily figure)
 * [total_recovered_ro.json](https://github.com/adrianp/covid19romania/blob/master/total_recovered_ro.json): cumulative number of recoveries in patients with confirmed COVID-19

 Main data source is the press office of the [Ministry of Internal Affairs](https://www.mai.gov.ro/category/comunicate-de-presa/), which currently provides a daily report on most metrics.
-Data points are also sourced from the Romanian Ministry of Health and the Romanian National Institute of Public Health via various news outlets.
+Data points are also sourced from the Romanian Ministry of Health and the Romanian National Institute of Public Health and occasionally from news outlets.
+The purpose is to provide a historic overview of the various figures and not live information on the pandemic.

-A _work in progress_ visualisation of the data is available at http://covid19ro.com/.
+A visualisation is provided, only for demonstration purposes, at https://covid19ro.com.

 Coronavirus disease 2019 (COVID-19) is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).